shapeforge/icesl-infillers/README.md

 This returns the infill percentage value at point 'world'.
 Keep in mind this parameter can be either constant, varying per-layer or controlled by a field.
 The returned value is in [0,100] (percentage).
 The shader can interpret it freely ; but of course users expect it to represent the percentage of infill volume within the part.

-Each infiller is a single file named "shader.glsl" stored in a subdirectory of icesl-infillers.
+Each infiller is a single file named _shader.glsl_ stored in a subdirectory of icesl-infillers.
 These are automatically loaded into the UI.
 The icesl-infillers directory should be in %appdata%\IceSL (Windows) or ~/.icesl (Linux).

 ## Infill images